Casablanca (film): Influence on later works

 Many subsequent films have drawn on elements of Casablanca.
 Passage to Marseille (1944) reunited actors Bogart, Rains, Greenstreet, and Lorre and director Curtiz in 1944, and there are similarities between Casablanca and a later Bogart film, To Have and Have Not (also 1944).
 Parodies have included the Marx Brothers' A Night in Casablanca (1946), Neil Simon's The Cheap Detective (1978), and Out Cold (2001).
 Indirectly, it provided the title for the 1995 neo-noir film The Usual Suspects.
 Woody Allen's Play It Again, Sam (1972) appropriated Rick Blaine as the fantasy mentor for Allen's character.

-The film was a plot device in the science-fiction television movie Overdrawn at the Memory Bank (1983), based on John Varley's story.
-The story's protagonist recreates settings from the film inside a virtual reality simulation, including a version of Rick who becomes an advisor and ally (both characters are played by lead actor Raul Julia).

 It was referred to in Terry Gilliam's dystopian Brazil (1985).
 Warner Bros. produced its own parody: Carrotblanca, a 1995 Bugs Bunny cartoon.
 The film critic Roger Ebert pointed out the plot of the film Barb Wire (1996) was identical to that of Casablanca.
 In Casablanca, a novella by Argentine writer Edgar Brau, the protagonist somehow wanders into Rick's Café Américain and listens to a strange tale related by Sam.
 The 2016 musical film La La Land contains allusions to Casablanca in the imagery, dialogue, and plot.
 Robert Zemeckis, director of Allied (2016), which is also set in 1942 Casablanca, studied the film to capture the city's elegance.
 The 2017 Moroccan drama film Razzia, directed by Nabil Ayouch, is mostly set in the city of Casablanca, and its characters frequently discuss the 1942 film.